Lobola / Bride Price Calculator

 What is lobola?

-Lobola (also called bride price, bogadi, or mahadi) is a traditional practice in Southern Africa where the groom's family pays the bride's family as a sign of respect, gratitude, and to formalize the union between two families.
-It is not a purchase but a symbol of appreciation.
+Lobola (also called bride price, bogadi, or mahadi) is a traditional practice in Southern Africa where the groom's family pays the bride's family as a sign of respect, gratitude, and to formalize the union.
+It is not a purchase but a symbol of appreciation and family bonding.

 How many cattle are typically paid?

-In South Africa, the typical range is 8-12 cattle for a first marriage.
+In South Africa, 8-12 cattle is typical for a first marriage.
 In Zimbabwe, 6-10 cattle is common.
 The number varies by culture, region, family status, and the bride's qualifications.
 Royal families may request significantly more.

 Can lobola be paid in cash?